Demystifying Singular Defects in Large Language Models: More Examples of Exploding Path

 \section{More Examples of Exploding Path}

-\cref{fig:more_llm_1st_type} shows the norm of the initial token after the explosion layer.
+\cref{fig:more_llm_2nd_type} shows the norm of single tokens after the explosion layer when removing all self-attention blocks from the model.
+The tokens with highest norms are candidates for the noninitial high-norm tokens. \cref{fig:more_llm_1st_type} shows the norm of the initial token after the explosion layer.
 All trained tokens are plotted.
 Besides, a number of random input embeddings are also used as initial tokens, and their norms after the explosion layer are plotted.